shaykalyan/pebble-trace/README.md

 Requires Pebble 2.0 firmware and above to install this watch face.

 Simply search for **Trace** in the Pebble App Store to load it onto your device!
-Or alternatively, [click here](pebble://appstore/52ef5b1dc503c80b8d000028/) to launch the Pebble appstore page directly.
+Or alternatively, [click here](pebble://appstore/52ef5b1dc503c80b8d000028/) to launch the Pebble Appstore directly.

-## Changlog
+## Changelog
 - 1.3.1
 	- Fixed bug where a letter from Wednesday would get cut from display.
 - 1.3.0